ahnguyen17/CompassAI/memory-bank/activeContext.md

 ## Next Steps
 - Update `progress.md` in the Memory Bank.
-- Present the completed task (custom model deletion fix) to the user and ask them to test the deletion again.
+- Present the completed task (dropdown contrast fix) to the user.

 ## Active Decisions and Considerations
-- Identified the use of a deprecated Mongoose method (`.remove()`) as the likely cause of the 500 error during custom model deletion.
-- Switched to the modern `findByIdAndDelete()` method for better compatibility and reliability.
+- Addressed low contrast issue in the model dropdown for light mode by setting a specific dark text color (`#333`) for the `.modelItem` class.
+Dark mode styles were already handled separately and remain unchanged.